Lompoc man accused of drug charges, stealing avocados in Goleta

 May 10—A Lompoc man was arrested early Sunday on drug and grand theft charges after a Santa Barbara County sheriff's deputy found a vehicle's trunk filled with avocados allegedly stolen from a ranch on Cathedral Oaks Road in Goleta.

-Special Duty Sheriff's Deputy Hartley Freedman was patrolling the Goleta area when he noticed a vehicle stopped on the shoulder of the roadway in the 6900 block of Cathedral Oaks Road and contacted 44-year-old Tim Rounds, who was walking nearby, according to spokeswoman Raquel Zick.
+Special Duty Sheriff's Deputy Hartley Freedman was patrolling the Goleta area at about 3 a.m. when he noticed a vehicle stopped on the shoulder of the roadway in the 6900 block of Cathedral Oaks Road and contacted 44-year-old Tim Rounds, who was walking nearby, according to spokeswoman Raquel Zick.

 Zick said Freedman noticed that Rounds was wearing a headlamp on his forehead and holding a bucket full of avocados.
 In addition, the deputy saw a bag of what appeared to be methamphetamine on the dashboard of Rounds' vehicle, Zick added.